Glenwood Canyon likely to remain closed for ‘weeks’ as I-70 assessed, repaired following numerous mudslides

 Another flash flood watch was issued for the area Monday afternoon by the National Weather Service.

-While CDOT crews had been able to keep up with the frequent mud and debris flows onto I-70 going back to late June, the amount of debris and damage sustained to the highway infrastructure over multiple days since the canyon was the night of July 29 will take much more time to clean up and assess, the governor and CDOT officials said.
+While CDOT crews had been able to keep up with the frequent mud and debris flows onto I-70 going back to late June and reopened the highway within a day or less in most cases, the amount of debris and damage dealt to the highway infrastructure over multiple days since the canyon was closed the night of July 29 will take much more time to clean up and assess, Polis and CDOT officials said.

+Nearly 30 vehicles and more than 100 people were stranded in the canyon at various points, some stuck in the piles of mud and debris, when the slides occurred after a flash flood warning had been lifted earlier that evening.

+“We know this closure has had a big impact on Coloradans who use this corridor on a regular basis to travel the state,” Polis said.
+“We are doing everything in our power to reopen it as soon as possible.”

 The Monday afternoon news conference was held live at the CDOT headquarters in Golden, and was also on Zoom and webcast via Facebook Live on the governor’s Facebook page.